abruzzi/patterns-for-state-management-in-react/README.md

 };
 ```

-And the AutoCloseExpandablePanel can be defined as:
+With this setup, creating an auto-closing version of `ExpandablePanel` is a breeze:

 ```tsx
 export default withAutoClose(ExpandablePanel, 3000);
 ```

-And we then can re-use such logic in many places like:
+And guess what?
+The auto-closing logic we've encapsulated in `withAutoClose` can be reused across various components:

 ```tsx
 const AutoDismissToast = withAutoClose(Toast, 3000);
 const TimedTooltip = withAutoClose(Tooltip, 3000);
 ```

-The beautiful part of Higher-Order component is that it can be composed - you can use a hoc with the result of another hoc.
-Say, we have another hook `withKeyboardToggle` that allows you to use keyboard to expand or collpase a panel
+The versatility of Higher-Order Components (HOCs) shines when it comes to composition - the ability to apply one HOC to the result of another.
+This capability aligns well with the principle of function composition in functional programming.
+Let's consider another HOC, `withKeyboardToggle`, which augments a panel's behavior to respond to keyboard inputs for toggling the panel's expanded/collapsed state.

+Here's the code for `withKeyboardToggle`:

 ```tsx
 const noop = () => {};